oclipa/reactjs-cheat-sheet/README.md

       * Available but deprecated
       * Do not use
    1. `shouldComponentUpdate(nextProps, nextState)` &lt;-- Commonly used
-      * Used to cancel update process
+      * Used to cancel update process (even if Virtual DOM changes)
-      * Typically used for performance reasons (if used carefully)
+      * Typically used for performance reasons, but needs to be used sparingly.
+      * e.g. `return nextProps.property !== this.props.property`
+      * For a functional equivalent to this, see [React.memo()](https://reactjs.org/docs/react-api.html#reactmemo).
    1. `render()`
       * See above
    1. `getSnapshotBeforeUpdate(prevProps, prevState)`